Gatoch Panom

-Gatoch Panom Yiech (ጋቶች ፓኖም; born 30 November 1994) is an Ethiopian professional footballer who plays as a midfielder for Ethiopian Premier League club Saint George and the Ethiopia national team.
+Gatoch Panom Yiech (ጋቶች ፓኖም; born 30 November 1994) is an Ethiopian professional footballer who plays as a defensive midfielder for Iraqi Stars League club Newroz and captains the Ethiopia national team.

 Club career

 Ethiopian Coffee

 The Addis Ababa-based club Ethiopian Coffee was Panom's first professional club when he made his debut for them in 2012.
 After making many appearances and becoming a regular starter, his form with the club earned him his first call up to the Ethiopia national team in 2014.
 In June 2017, Panom become the first Ethiopian player to complete a transfer directly from an Ethiopian club to a Russian club when he made his move to FC Anzhi Makhachkala.

 Anzhi Makhachkala

 On 21 June 2017, Panom signed a three-year contract with the Russian club FC Anzhi Makhachkala.
 Anzhi registered him with the league as a Chad citizen.

 Panom made his debut for the main squad of Anzhi Makhachkala on 20 September 2017 in a Russian Cup game against FC Luch-Energiya Vladivostok.
 On 14 December 2017, Panom's Anzhi contract was dissolved by mutual consent.